Margi Cole - Artistic Director and Founder

+She has received two Choreographic Mentoring Scholarships from the Dance Center of Columbia College Chicago and two Illinois Arts Council Individual Artist Fellowships, and she won a Panoply Festival Choreography Award for Contemporary Dance in Huntsville, Alabama.
 She also received a 2005 Chicago Dancemakers Forum Lab Artist Award, an honor of $15,000 in grant money given to only four choreographers each year to aid in the development of significant new work.
-The grant supported an extensive project about the Bronte sisters and their masculine alter egos.
-The nature of the project gave her her first opportunity to travel abroad to do research for the work.
-It resulted in a 33 minute piece that premiered in 2006 supported by a videoscape and original score.
-The work received recognition from the National Endowment for the Arts and allowed her to perform the work extensively in the Southeast Region.
+The grant supported an extensive project about the Brontë sisters and their masculine alter egos.
+The nature of the project offered her first opportunity to travel abroad to for research purposes.
+The resulting 33-minute piece premiered in 2006, supported by a videoscape and original score.
+Written on the Body received recognition from the National Endowment for the Arts, which allowed her to perform the work extensively in the Southeast Region.

 Margi is active in the Chicago dance community, serving on grant panels and in public forums as an arts administrator, mentor, performer and choreographer.
 In 2011, she was integral in organizing the Dance/USA and Marshall Forum annual conferences in Chicago.
-She was a Chicago Dancemakers Forum Consortium Member for two years, a member of the Marshall Memorial Fellowship Selection Committee and served as a mentor during the Thodos Dance Chicago New Dances Project in 2014.
+She was a Chicago Dancemakers Forum Consortium Member for two years and a member of the Marshall Memorial Fellowship Selection Committee and served as a mentor during the Thodos Dance Chicago New Dances Project in 2014.
 She was named one of The Players in NewCity’s “Fifty People Who Really Perform in Chicago” in 2012 and recognized by Today’s Chicago Woman among its 2014 “100 Women of Inspiration.”